Isysxp/Pico_1140/README.md

 The path to the SDK will need to be setup on your system.
 Also, GCC of at least version 10 is required.
 This may need to be installed and selected as the active kit.
 The build process will create a .uf2 binary in the build directory.
 This can be copied to the RP2040 via the virtual drive presented by the RP2040 boot system.
-Any number of RK05 disk images should be copied to the root of an SDCard formatted to FAT32.
+Any number of RK05 disk images may be copied to the root of an SDCard formatted to FAT32.
 I use a 32Gb card and the SPI system works with this.
 The images are in the same format as used by Simh and may be built or modified in Simh prior to use.

 Booting: